 William (Billy) Drummond.
 Liberal Democrat.
 Moved to Newbury in 1988 and employed as the head chef of Newbury Racecourse, retiring in 2006.
 Recovered from two serious strokes, one in 2005 and one in 2017.
 His wife Sharon works locally at the NHS.
 Elected to Greenham Parish Council in 2000, West Berkshire Council in 2003, and Newbury Town Council in 2019.
+Chairman of West Berkshire Council 2024-25.
 His mayoral charity was Speakability, who help people who suffer from strokes.
-They have 3 children and 3 grandchildren.1
+They have 3 children and 3 grandchildren.2

 Gary Arthur Norman.
 Liberal Democrat.
 Born in Edmonton, North London, and educated in Newmarket, Suffolk.
 After a first-class degree in economics he entered the IT industry, coming to Newbury in 1986 to work for Norsk Data.
 At University, he met his wife Sabrina Chetcuti, an infant refugee from Egypt during the 1956 Suez Crisis.
 She worked in the health sector and retired in 2022 as a non-executive director in the NHS.
 They have one son, Daniel.
 Gary retired in 2017 after 20 years as a project manager with R.R.
 Donnelley and has since served as a school governor and charity trustee.
 Elected to the Council in 2019.
-His charities are Speakability and Eight Bells for Mental Health.2
+His mayoral charities were Speakability and Eight Bells for Mental Health.3